domsantini/domsantini/README.md

 # Hello! 👋

 My name is Dominic and I'm a self-taught software developer currently on a quest to master everything related to Web Development.
 I recently left a career in Finance and have reignited a genuine joy for my work.
-When I experiment with a new tool, learn a new trick, or see my ideas in action, I'm reminded that passion and work aren't mutually exclusive.

 Take a look at some of my projects below 👇